rems-project/cn-pKVM-hyp-allocator/SUPPLEMENTARY_MATERIAL_README.md

+# Supplementary material for Code-Specify-Test-Prove: Flexibly Integrating Separation Logic Specification into Conventional Workflows

+This gives the code, specification, and CN proof of the stand-alone version of the pKVM hypervisor hyp allocator.

-## structure
+## Structure

-The following two files contain the implementation of the hyp allocator, specification, predicates for expressing global invariants, and proofs.
+The first two files below contain the implementation of the hyp allocator, specification, predicates for expressing global invariants, and proofs.

 The example function `chunk_install` shown in the paper corresponds to lines 1410–1476 in `src/alloc.c`.

 Its precondition and postcondition are defined by `ChunkInstallPre` and `ChunkInstallPost`, respectively.
-As mentioned in the paper, the version of `chunk_install` presented there is simplified: it includes only the `else` branch of the first `if` statement in the original function.
-In other words, the paper's version handles only the case where `prev` is not `NULL`.
+As mentioned in the paper, the version of `chunk_install` presented there is simplified: it includes only the `else` branch of the first `if` statement in the original function - it handles only the case where `prev` is not `NULL`.
-As you can see in the code, the full precondition and postcondition become more complex once the other cases are included.
+As one can see in the code here, the full precondition and postcondition become more complex once the other cases are included.

 - `src/alloc.c`: the hyp allocator along with the specification, lemmas, and proofs
 - `specs/spec.c`: the fundamental predicates used to specify the functions